Kennyslaboratory/OAuth2-Security-Cheatsheet/README.md

 | Resource Server | Server hosting the protected resources.
 This is the API you want to access. |

 ### Auth Flow Types
+There are *4 types* of ways to use OAuth2, however, most use-cases are "Authorization Code Grant":
 | Flow Types | Description |
 | --- | --- |
 | Implicit Grant | No Auth Code, instead the Client obtains the Access Token directly and no Auth Code is created or exchanged. |